Not yet registered? Create a OverBlog!

 Follow these simple steps to remove the low virtual memory warning: 1 - Click Start and the right-click on My Computer.
 2 - Now click on Properties.
 3 - Whilst in the System Properties dialogue box click the Advanced tab.
 4 - In the Performance pane click on Settings.
 5 - You will now be in the Performance Options dialogue box.
 Whilst there, click the Advanced tab.
 6 - In the Virtual Memory pane click Change.
 7 - Change the Initial size value and then the Maximum size value to a higher value.
 8 - Click on Set and then click OK.
 9 - Click on OK to close the Performance Options dialogue box.
 10 - Now click on OK to close the System Properties dialogue box.

-Are you thinking of buying an HP wide format printer?
-Are you wondering where you can find the ideal HP printer?
-In that case, you don’t have to spend your time searching, visiting retail stores and browsing through magazines and hundreds of websites.
-Read the following article and find out all the interesting facts that you need to know about buying HP wide format printers.
+Are you thinking of buying a sony laptop computer? are you wondering where you can find the ideal laptop computer? in that case, you don’t have to spend your time visiting retail stores and browsing through hundreds of magazines of websites. read the following article and find out all the interesting facts that you should know about buying sony laptops.